Explanations of the Tentative New Physics Anomalies and Dark Matter in the Simple Extension of the Standard Model (SESM): Abstract

 \section{Abstract}

-We revisit the Simple Extension of the Standard Model (SESM) which can account for various tentative new physics anomalies and dark matter (DM).
-We consider a complete scalar potential which is needed to address the $W$ boson anomaly.
-Interestingly, the SESM can simultaneously explain the B physics anomaly, muon anomalous magnetic moment, $W$ mass anomaly, and dark matter, etc. Also, we study the unitarity constraint in this model.
-We perform the systematic study, and find the viable parameter spaces which can explain these anomalies and evade all the current experimental constraints.
-To be complete, we briefly comment on the neutrino masses and mixings, baryon asymmetry, and inflation.
+We revisit the Simple Extension of the Standard Model (SESM), which can account for various tentative new physics anomalies and dark matter.
+The B physics anomalies, muon anomalous magnetic moment, and dark matter can be explained already in SESM.
+In this work, we study the unitarity constraint on this model and comment the parameter space on the edge of unitarity bounds.
+Besides, the complete scalar potential is considered which is needed to address the $W$ boson anomaly and more dark matter (co-)annihilation processes are discussed.
+We perform a systematic study, and find the viable parameter space which can explain these anomalies and evade all the current experimental constraints.